xigxog/.github/CONTRIBUTING.md

 ### Why Require a CLA?

-Agreeing to a CLA explicitly states that you are entitled to provide a contribution, that you cannot withdraw permission to use your contribution at a later date, and that HashiCorp has permission to use your contribution in our commercial products.
+Agreeing to a CLA explicitly states that you are entitled to provide a contribution, that you cannot withdraw permission to use your contribution at a later date, and that XigXog has permission to use your contribution in our commercial products.

 This removes any ambiguities or uncertainties caused by not having a CLA and allows users and customers to confidently adopt our projects.
 At the same time, the CLA ensures that all contributions to our open source projects are licensed under the project's respective open source license, such as MPL2.